egaus/MaliciousMacroBot/README.rst

 ``print mmb.mmb_prediction_to_json(prediction)``

-This Python package was designed to give flexibility of options to those who want to use it.
-The mmb_predict() function will take in single office documents as a path to the specific file, or as a path to a directory and recursively analyze all files in the path and subdirectories, or as a raw byte stream of a file passed to it, or as a string of already extracted vba text that some other tool already processed.
+This package was designed for flexibility.
+The mmb_predict() function will take in single office documents as a path to the specific file, as a path to a directory and recursively analyze all files in the path and subdirectories, as a raw byte stream of a file passed to it, or as a string of already extracted vba text that a different tool already processed.
 Finally, all of these options can be done in bulk mode, where the input is a Pandas DataFrame.
 The method will decide how to handle it based on the "datatype" argument and the actual python object type passed in.

 More Information